 You can set the appointment the old-fashioned way…by phone or email.
 That takes a little longer and requires messages back and forth, but it establishes a human connection.
 It requires that you carefully schedule (don’t double book and be careful to transfer to your calendar).
 Email is sometimes easier than reaching each other by phone.

 You may meet in person – at your home, a Whole Foods, or your office.
 It is easier to read nonverbal communication and it is more personal.
 For clients dealing with important issues, it is not always the most comfortable.

 You may meet by phone, ZOOM, or conference call.
 If you meet by conference call with screen sharing ability, that can give you options to share materials in a new way.
 Skype allows you a version of the more personal one-on-one “in-person” meeting.
 It may take a little time for your client to become comfortable.
 The phone is not as personal but can be more convenient and comfortable for the client.
 You may not be able to read nonverbal cues, but pauses and raising or lowering your voice may be easier to perceive over the phone.

 Sometimes this isn’t a choice.
 If you live in another country or, even a city or state, ZOOM, phone, or conference call are your alternatives.
 Be sure you are in a quiet space where you will not be interrupted and don’t multitask – pay attention to them just as if they could see what you are doing.

 You will want to provide the modules, workbooks, preparation materials and emails to your client on a regular basis.

-Healthie is the easiest and most professional way to deliver materials.
-Your programs are loaded in and preset to deliver on cue.
-Your client pays for it through your site, they automatically receive access to the prep materials in a membership download page, they are scheduled to receive the modules and emails at just the right times and you are hands-free (except to meet with your client).
+- Healthie is the easiest way to deliver materials.
+First, your programs are loaded in and preset to deliver on cue.
+Second, your client pays for it through your site, so they automatically receive access to the prep materials on a membership download page.
+Then, they are scheduled to receive the modules and emails at just the right times and you are hands-free (except to meet with your client).